saamerm/Xamarin-GitHubActions-DevOps/README.md

         path: Blank/Blank.Android/bin/Debug/com.tfp.blank-Signed.apk
 ```

-### Build you iOS code & Publish the simulator APP from the build
+### Build your iOS code & Publish the simulator APP from the build

 If you want to build and publish the simulator APP file, simply copy this into your repository's .github/workflows/main.yml file.
 Make sure to change Blank in all instances with your own Project/Solution name.